 At some stage throughout the process of applying for your new Mercy Place home, you may be asked to provide documents.
 The documents will vary depending on your stage in the process.
 If you have everything outlined in step one, you should have everything you need.

-If you need help at any time, feel free to call the Resident Liaison Officer of your chosen Mercy Place home, or contact us.
+If you need help at any time, feel free to call your chosen Mercy Place home, or contact us.

 Last reviewed November 7, 2019.